 Most policies state that you will not be covered if the FCO advises against all or all but essential travel to a country at the time you buy your ticket.
 You can check the latest FCO advice here.

 If your reason for travel is essential it’s worth looking at LV=.
-It says it can agree cover to a region the FCO advises against visiting if it can be proven the trip is essential.
+It says it can provide cover to a region the FCO advises against visiting if it can be proven the trip is essential.
 There is no set definition of ‘essential’ so it’s best to contact LV= or your insurer to ensure you’re covered.

 In these situations, it might not be clear who to contact for advice or to get a refund.
 Your options will depend on the type of incident that has occurred and the specifics of your travel insurance.
-LV= produced a useful guide relating to the Sharm el-Sheikh incident.
-It explains the steps you should take if you are affected and what its policies cover.

 LV= was one of the top providers in our list of the best travel insurance providers of 2016.